COVID-19: Frequently Asked Questions

 Visitors travelling from Australia to Singapore

-On 30 September 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from Australia.
-Foreigners who are short-term visitors travelling from Australia may seek entry into Singapore by applying for an Air Travel Pass.
+Foreigners who are short-term visitors travelling from Australia (except for New South Wales) may seek entry into Singapore by applying for an Air Travel Pass.
 Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an Air Travel Pass to travel to Singapore from Australia.
+However Long-term Pass holders must still seek permission to enter Singapore from the Singapore Authorities.

 Singapore long term pass holders in Australia returning to Singapore.
 What do I need to do before I leave Australia?